open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 * Equally pertinent: a need for clarity in OVON messaging, friends program, executive education that we'll be testing and piloting this year, communication program and the like.

-*Vision/Strategy/Execution followed by metrics
+* Vision/Strategy/Execution followed by metrics

-*The OVON Pivot toward immediacy and relevancy (through Q1)
+* The OVON Pivot toward immediacy and relevancy (through Q1)

--We're researching several key areas and then identifying the immediacy & relevancy of OVON work in each of these areas.
+	- We're researching several key areas and then identifying the immediacy & relevancy of OVON work in each of these areas.
 E.g. the automotive space (significant need here for interoperability - massive ecosystem), health care, social gaming, financial services, authentication/payment, restaurant

--Horizontal areas: enterprise customer service call center (25% annual compound growth rate)
+	- Horizontal areas: enterprise customer service call center (25% annual compound growth rate)

--Enterprise content owners
+	- Enterprise content owners

--Payment and authentication
+	- Payment and authentication

--We need to boil this down from 9 to 4-5 priorities or at least evaluate our importance in each of these key areas.
+	- We need to boil this down from 9 to 4-5 priorities or at least evaluate our importance in each of these key areas.
 Bring it closer to constituents' immediate needs.

 ###### _Mr.
 Martens asked Dr. Dahl to review what she sees as the most important/critical points on the roadmap and to help contextualize them.
 In response, Dr. Dahl discussed several different workstreams that are ongoing on OVON, including the technical synthesis track, architectural principles track and the privacy & security track (Ms. Coleman).
 The synthesis work, born out of interoperability, will bring everything together in the form of 7 clusters of technical and privacy and security areas, each with ~ 5 types of activities that fit in there.
 A synthesis document will be published at the end of January and this will be our marquee activity that gives us a much bigger picture (master blueprint)._ ######